 Experience has shown that neither of these flushing velocities is sufficient to assure the cleanliness of the ID of the system's conductors.
 A short review of basic fluid dynamics explains why.

-Dimensionless NRs are used (along with other factors) to classify fluid flow as either laminar , turbulent , or somewhere in between, Figure 1.
+The dimensionless Reynolds number, NR, is used (along with other factors) to classify fluid flow as either laminar , turbulent , or somewhere in between (see Figure 1).
 NR depends on the fluid's viscosity and velocity and the ID of the pipe.
 The flow condition that exists when NR is less than 2000 is termed laminar, signifying orderly flow with parallel streamlines.
 When NR is greater than 3000, the flow becomes turbulent, defined as the condition when fluid streamlines are no longer orderly.
 Between Reynolds Numbers of 2000 and 3000, flow exists in transition.
 This sometimes is called the critical zone.

 Fortunately, the hydraulic fluid velocity required to achieve the textbook definition of turbulent flow is well within the recommended fluid velocity guidelines for hydraulic fluid conductors.
 This equation reinforces that statement: